Xu Qinxian: Refusal of orders during the Tiananmen Square protests

 According to The Tiananmen Papers, Yang sent Zhou Yibing, the commander of the BMR, to Baoding to persuade Xu.
 Xu asked Zhou whether the three principals of the Central Military Commission had approved the martial law order.
-Zhou replied that while Deng Xiaoping, the chairman, and Yang Shangkun, the vice-chairman, had approved, Zhao Ziyang, the first vice-chairman, had not.
+Zhou replied that while Deng Xiaoping, the chairman, and Yang Shangkun, the vice-chairman, had approved, Zhao Ziyang, the first vice-chairman (and the General Secretary of the CCP), had not.
 Without Zhao's approval, Xu refused to act on the order and asked for sick leave.
 His request was not granted but he still refused to report to duty.
 This face-to-face meeting with Zhou was corroborated by a PLA General interviewed through an associate by The Sydney Morning Herald.
 According to that source, around 20 May, General Zhou Yibing, the commander of the Beijing Military Region personally delivered orders to Xu at his unit's headquarters in Baoding, Hebei, for his troops to march against the student protests in Tiananmen Square.
-Xu asked Zhou if the order had been approved by Zhao Ziyang, the General Secretary of the Chinese Communist Party at the time.
+Xu asked Zhou if the order had been approved by General Secretary Zhao Ziyang, at the time.
 When told by Zhou that Zhao had not agreed to the orders, Xu refused to march.

 According to Wu Renhua, Xu was recalled to BMR headquarters in mid-May and given verbal orders by BMR commander Zhou Yibing and BMR political commissar Liu Zhenhua to enforce martial law against the student demonstrators in Beijing.
 Xu did not immediately object, but returned to Baoding to arrange logistics for his troops to move to Beijing.
 He then called the BMR to say he could not command his troops because of his injury and returned to the Beijing Military Region Hospital, where he was arrested.

 According to Gao Yu, Xu was summoned to the BMR headquarters a day after refusing his marching orders and had his car hijacked.
 He was then hidden away overnight from searchers sent from the 38th Group Army, whose leadership was replaced before 4 June.

-Xu's defiance fanned fears in the Communist Party of a rebellion among the military and heightened the belief that the student protesters were a serious threat that had to be eliminated.
+Xu's defiance fanned fears in the CCP of a rebellion among the military and heightened the belief that the student protesters were a serious threat that had to be eliminated.
 The 38th Group Army under new leadership proceeded to play a major role in suppressing the demonstrators.
 Many of Xu Qinxian's former colleagues were promoted for their roles.